m-abdelwahab/build-smarter-chatbots-workshop/README.md

 <!-- Video of the chatbot app -->

+## Workshop Structure & outline

+The workshop includes a mix of two activities:
+- Conceptual overviews: these are explanations of key concepts that you need to understand to complete the exercises.
+- Exercises: these are hands-on activities that guide you to achieve a specific goal.
+You will have a chance to implement the concepts you learned in the conceptual overviews and you will have code snippets to help you along the way.

+The workshop is divided into the following sections:
+- Exercise #0 - Setting up the project & development environment
+- Conceptual Overview - what are LLMs?
+- Exercise #1 - Adding AI capabilities to the chatbot
+- Conceptual Overview - what is Retreival-Augmented Generation (RAG)?
+- Exercise #2 - using Postgres as a vector store
+- Exercise #3 - adding RAG to the chatbot

 ## Prerequisites

 To complete this workshop, you'll need to have basic working knowledge of: